Ghurid campaigns in India: Background

 During the later half of the twelfth century, the Šansabānī (Ghurids), a Persianate dynasty of presumably Tajik origin which was centred in present-day Afghanistan began their political expansion amidst the collapse of the Ghaznavids who were considerably weakened in their struggle with the Seljuk Empire.
 In 1163, Ghiyath al-Din Muhammad succeeded as the Ghurid Sultan.
 In a decade, Ghiyath defeated the Ghuzz Turks and annexed Ghazna and stationed his brother Muhammad of Ghor in Ghazna which was used by him as a base for further inroads into India.
 Ghiyath al-Din with his centre in Firuzkuh confronted the Khwarazmian Empire for the Ghurid expansion in Central Asia while Muhammad, motivated by the exploits of Mahmud of Ghazni began raiding in the Indian subcontinent from 1175.

 The Persian accounts only mentioned a few invasions by the Ghurids prior to their decisive victory of Tarain.
-(Note: Hasan Nizami who wrote Taj ul-Masir also omitted the First Battle of Tarain and Battle of Kasahrada) Contray to the Persian authorities, the local Hindu and Jain works claimed that the "Mleccha Ghori" (barbarian) was defeated several times before the First Battle of Tarain.
+(Note: Hasan Nizami who wrote Taj ul-Masir also omitted the First Battle of Tarain and Battle of Kasahrada) Contrary to the Persian authorities, the local Hindu and Jain works claimed that the "Mleccha Ghori" (barbarian) was defeated several times before the First Battle of Tarain.
 While these accounts vastly exaggerate the number of Ghurid invasions (Note: All of the Hindu and Jain works collaboratively mentioned that Mu'izz al-Din was defeated at least seven times prior to his victory in Tarain and some of them even exaggerate the number to twenty one.) in order to magnify the scale of native resistance, though the Ghurids generals after their occupation of Punjab in 1186, possibly began to raid into the territories of north but were fended off by the Rajput chiefs.